rasatmaja/zephyr-one/.github/AGILE.md

 * [ZenHub](https://blog.zenhub.com/how-to-use-github-agile-project-management/) - GitHub for Project Management - How to Organize and Track Your Agile Processes
 * [Unito](https://unito.io/blog/github-projects-agile/) - 3 Easy Ways to Add Agile Methodology to Your GitHub Projects While Keeping Developers Happy
 * [PyBites](https://pybit.es/github-projects.html) - Use Github to Manage Your Projects in an Agile Way
+* [Medium - Sameera Weerakoon](https://sameera17w.medium.com/how-to-write-a-user-story-for-an-api-product-7af6abd4ad2e) - How to Write a User Story for an API Product
 ---